malhaouit/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Introduction

-This project covers three important concepts in world of scripting, parsing and processing files (loops, conditions, and parsing).
-To accomplish the tasks we will need some tools like while loop, for loop, if condition and other commands that are required to accomplish the tasks of this project.
-It includes **mandatory** tasks and **advanced** tasks.
+This project covers various concepts of Python, including the use of classes, constructors, getters, setters, private attributes, special methods, inheritance, JSON and many more.

+**Note:** As a student at ALX Software Engineering School, and in adherence to privacy regulations and in deference to the proprietary rights of the curriculum owner, I am unable to share all the comprehensive details about the project and each task.
-Note: For more information about the privacy of this project and other related projects see the README file of the repo.
+For more information, please refer to the README file inside the [repository](https://github.com/malhaouit/alx-system_engineering-devops) of this project.

 ## Project Structure